compsocialscience/summer-institute/2024/odissei/pre_arrival.md

 The Summer Institute will bring together people from many fields and backgrounds.
 In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-ODISSEI 2024.

 - Complete the pre-read
+- Complete Python bootcamp by the Netherlands eScience Center
 - Complete coding bootcamp (if needed)
 - Watch lecture videos
 - Prepare your computing environment